Monday, April 27, 2015

 The news appears to have unhinged the Widow Hamman.
 “In a fit of outrage and grief,” as it is told, she ran through the streets screaming to the Heavens to “leave no stick or stone standing” in the town.
 As New Birmingham slowly died, many saw her diatribe as an omen or perhaps a curse.
 With no guests, the Southern Hotel was occupied for years only by a custodian.
 It burned to the ground in 1926.
 New Birmingham, the boom town had become a doomed town.
 It eventually became a ghost town as vegetation swallowed up the site.
 Today it is remembered only by a State of Texas roadside marker.

 After his pardon, Stanley spared no time in getting back to Tennessee.
-The 1910 census found him and Mary back Nashville with the rest of the Cooneys.
+The 1910 census found him and Mary in Nashville with the rest of the Cooneys.
 He was working at the family grocery just as if nothing had happened.
 Mary was launched on her career as an Impressionist landscape artist.
 Even today her paintings are sold by Southwestern art galleries for hundreds of dollars.

 As followers of this post know, I believe there is a tale to be told behind every pre-Prohibition bottle or jug.
 Seldom, however, does the narrative turn out to be as dramatic as the one related here.
 When the name on the jug is “Cooney,” clearly the back story can be well worth pursuing.